jrihon/aida/README.md

 $ ./run_inclination.sh adh027s 7 P
 ```
 This change to the `LC_NUMERIC` variable is local and resets every time your close the environment.

+## License
+This repository is made public under the GPL v3 License.
+Additionally, this software is shared solely for research purposes and and cannot be used to develop a product or service that is meant to be sold commercially